1dv023/follow-the-route/README.md

 6. When the client asks for the "/products/create" URL a view should be render with a simple HTML formular should be shown.
 The form should have a button that posts the form to the URL described in point 7.

-7. When the client posts the form above a function should be called that redirects the client to the URL "/products".
+7. When the client send a HTTP POST to "/products/create" a function should be called that redirects the client to the URL "/products".

-8. When the client calls a URL that does is defeined above a nice 404-page should be render.
+8. When the client calls a URL that is undefeined a 404-page should be render.

-9. The application should be able to handle errors
+9. The application should be able to handle errors and respond with a 500 status.

 ## Vagrant
 If you need a vagrant with node.js use https://github.com/1dv023/node-mongodb-vagrant.